CooperUSA/DevOps-Tutorial/tsunami/step7/text.md

 ## Download and configure web server

 Then we want to setup the web server.
 For this we manually run docker to setup our dockerfile like we have done previously within this tutorial.
+This will obviously differ in case your infrastructure is set up in a different way, but this matches how we set things up previously in this tutorial.

 ```yml
       - name: Web server setup